'After all these years, Baby John deserves the truth'

 Shortly after they got back there, they turned the little body over, and realised to their horror they were staring down at the corpse of a baby boy.

-The subsequent report into the case noted: “On first view of the Cahersiveen Baby it did not seem as though it had been murdered.
+The subsequent report into the case noted: “On first view of the Caherciveen Baby it did not seem as though it had been murdered.

 “It looked more like a case of a stillbirth and the baby being thrown into the sea and the wounds on the baby being caused by sea creatures.”